 When you have an end destination in mind, it becomes a lot easier to manage your time and decide what you want to focus on first.

 Once you do have a few guitar goals in mind, there is no shortage of resources on the internet that can teach you the skills you need to succeed.
-There are tons of videos, sheet music, and teacher-led tutorials, many of them free or at a low cost.
+There are tons of videos, books, apps, sheet music, and teacher-led tutorials, many of them free or at a low cost.

 Taking the time to search around and find reliable resources that you can build into your practice is well worth it.
 Read reviews and check out guitar player forums for ideas.
 There’s a great community of players out there and chances are there is someone who shares your goals.